NVIDIA/NeMo/docs/source/features/memory_optimizations.rst

        num_moe_experts: 8  # Set MoE to use 8 experts

-2. Set ``moe_router_topk`` to the number of experts you want activated, for eaxmple if you want to process each input with two experts:
+2. Set ``moe_router_topk`` to the number of experts you want activated.
+For example, if you want to process each input with two experts:

    .. code-block:: yaml

        moe_router_topk: 2  # Processes each token using 2 experts.

-In addition NeMo provides options to configure MoE-specific loss function, for example to balance token distribution across experts:
+In addition, NeMo provides options to configure MoE-specific loss function.
+To balance token distribution across experts:

 1. Set ``moe_router_load_balancing_type`` to specify the load balancing method: